Southwest Corner of 17th and Spring Garden Street

 The building in the lower right with the twin water tanks is in what is now the northern half of Baldwin Park.

-The Spring Garden Street branch closed in 1955, the Central Branch of the Free Library being only four blocks away.
-In 1957 the branch building reopened as the Library for the Blind, until the building was demolished between 1970 and 1975.
+The Spring Garden Street branch closed in 1955, the Parkway Central Library being only four blocks away.
+In 1957 the branch building reopened as the Library for the Blind, until the building was demolished in 1975.
 The Library for the Blind and Physically Handicapped was relocated to the Robert Morris Building at 919 Walnut Street.
-In 2018 it moved back to the neighborhood at 1500 Spring Garden Street, Suite 230.
+In 2018 it moved back to the neighborhood at 1500 Spring Garden Street, Suite 230, and is known as the Library for Accessible Media for Pennsylvanians.

 Of the 25 Carnegie libraries opened in Philadelphia between 1906 and 1930, 17 still function as libraries.
 Three have undergone conversion for other uses, and five have been razed.
 You can get a quick summary of the architects of the 25 libraries at outside link here and see postcards of the 25 libraries on the outside link here.